 In that process, the removal of gallbladder surgery is also performed to prevent future occurrence of gallstones.
 A procedure called ERCP is done through which common bile duct stone is removed and a stent is placed inside the common bile duct to maintain the free flow of the bile.
 Hence jaundice comes down.
 After this surgery is performed either immediately or after the patient has recovered from this procedure based on the factors like the patient’s age, jaundice level.

 Gangrene of the Gallbladder

 This is one of the gallbladder diseases that happens if the blood flow to the gallbladder stops.
-Usually it starts with gallbladder getting infected because of gallstones.
+Usually, it starts with gallbladder getting infected because of gallstones.
 The severe infection combined with other co-morbid conditions like diabetes, results in gangrene of the gallbladder.

 A condition that is relatively rare in occurrence.
 Since the gallbladder is attached to the liver, the cancer spreads easily to the liver.
-The removal of gallbladder is the best option to get rid of gallbladder cancer.
+The removal of the gallbladder is the best option to get rid of gallbladder cancer.

 When the inflammation of the gallbladder occurs surprisingly without the presence of gallstones or without the presence of any duct stones, it is termed as Acalculous Cholecystitis.
 The condition causes critical illness in patients.
 This condition may affect patients in ICU, patients with Hepatitis A and rarely on patients with Heart conditions and diabetes.
 It is a wide belief in the medical circle that gallbladder stasis with co-morbid conditions or the stagnant bile in the gallbladder causes this condition.